-As with EN 13158:2009, this latest version of the standard still does not permit detachable tail components to be included in the calculation of the minimum protective coverage of the garment.
+The standard still does not permit detachable tail components to be included in the calculation of the minimum protective coverage of the garment.
 Detachable tails are only permitted if they fully comply with all other requirements and are in excess of the minimum amount of protective coverage.

 Adaptability and adjustability

-Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe
+Please visit www.satra.com/ppe for further information on SATRA’s PPE certification and testing services.

 How can we help?